Syriac Orthodox Church: Middle Ages

-Before the advent of the Crusades in the 11th century, the Syriacs occupied much of the hill country of Jazirah (Upper Mesopotamia) and lived under the rule of the Abbasid Caliphate.
-In Antioch, after the 11th-century persecutions by the Byzantines, the Syriac Orthodox population was almost extinguished.
-Only one Jacobite church is recorded in Antioch in the first half of the 12th century, leading Dorothea Weltecke to conclude that the Syriac Orthodox population was very low in this period in Antioch and its surroundings.
+Before the advent of the Crusades in the eleventh century, the Syriacs occupied much of the hill country of Jazira (Upper Mesopotamia) and lived under the rule of the Abbasid Caliphate.
+In Antioch, after the eleventh-century persecutions by the Byzantines, the Syriac Orthodox population was almost extinguished.
+Only one Jacobite church is recorded in Antioch in the first half of the twelfth century, leading Dorothea Weltecke to conclude that the Syriac Orthodox population was very low in this period in Antioch and its surroundings.

-This changed during the 12th century when the Crusader states were established.
+This changed during the twelfth century when the Crusader states were established.
 Scholars agree generally that relations between the Syriac Orthodox and Latins in Outremer were positive.
 The Syriac population in the Principality of Antioch grew, partly due to the influx of refugees, which was also reflected in the construction of two additional churches.
 During this period, several Syriac Orthodox patriarchs visited Antioch, with some even establishing temporary residences there, and the Syriac Orthodox hierarchy in Antioch was open to accepting Latin supervision.
-Nevertheless, they stayed officially independent, though they also engaged in talks with the Byzantines and Latins regarding church union.
+Nevertheless, they stayed officially independent, though they also engaged in ecumenical dialogue with the Byzantines and Latins regarding church union.

 Mor Hananyo Monastery was the headquarters of the Syriac Orthodox Church of Antioch until 1932.

 Patriarchal throne of the Syriac Patriarch of Antioch in Mor Hananyo Monastery, Turkey.
 It was made during the 6th century.

-In 1293, the patriarchal seat was moved from the Mor Bar Sauma Monastery, where the patriarchs had resided since 1166, to the Mor Hananyo Monastery (Deir al. Zaʿfarān) in southeastern Anatolia near Mardin where it remained until 1933, when it was re-established in Homs, Syria, due to the adverse political situation in Turkey.
+In 1293, the patriarchal seat was moved from the Mor Bar Sauma Monastery, where the patriarchs had resided since 1166, to the Mor Hananyo Monastery (Deyrulzafaran) in southeastern Anatolia near Mardin, where it remained until 1933 before it was re-established in Homs, Syria, due to the adverse political situation in the new Turkish Republic.
 As the Mongols took control of Baghdad in 1258, and declared Islam the state religion in 1294, continuous persecution was rampant against the Christian populations of cities such as Mosul and Erbil.
-The effect that these persecutions would have made it difficult to enforce ecclesiastical laws amongst church hierarchy and made communal division more frequent amongst church adherents.
+The effect that these persecutions made it difficult to enforce ecclesiastical laws amongst church hierarchy, and made communal division more frequent among church adherents.

-16th-17th centuries
+16th–17th centuries

 16th century

-In November 1517, the Ottoman Empire issued a firman to the Armenian Patriarchate of Jerusalem stating that the churches, monasteries, and other institutions of the SOC were to be under their formal control, alongside those of the Ethiopian and Coptic churches.
-Other documents suggest that the SOC as well as these churches were under the authority of the Greek Orthodox Patriarchate of Antioch (Rum millet), which would become a frequent source of conflict.
+In November 1517, the Ottoman Empire issued a firman (decree) to the Armenian Patriarchate of Jerusalem, stating that the churches, monasteries, and other institutions of the Syriac Orthodox Church were to be under their formal control, alongside those of the Ethiopian and Coptic churches.
+Other documents suggest that these churches were together under the authority of the Greek Orthodox Patriarchate of Antioch (Rum millet), which would become a frequent source of conflict.